 Pro tip: Size up from what you think her normal size would be.
 She just had a baby, after all.

-Number 1: Anything for the baby.
-These postpartum gift ideas are all about mom!
+Anything for the baby.
+A postpartum recovery kit is all about mom!

 What was your favorite item in your postpartum recovery kit?